puneettiwari61/AC-CAP-authentication/Ex4-assignment-level-2.md

 - Make a new repo called `auth-drill`.
 - Push your bare bone Express app to `master` branch.
 - Create a new branch called `auth-using-jwt`.
+- Convert the psuedo code into smaller issues.
-- Develop the application with the specsheet as mentioned in the assignment-level-1 using JWT method.
+- Develop the application with the specsheet as mentioned in the assignment-level-1 using JWT method by fixing the issues.
 - Document all the routes, its desired expectations and outputs in the wiki.
 - Paste the repo url here.